 - Government and Municipality Workers: While there are many government employees who do sit at a desk for their jobs, many workers within local governments and municipalities work in field positions within the community.

-Why Are Deskless Workers Important?
+Why Deskless Workers Are Essential

-The huge emphasis on deskbound workers, which completely overshadows the frontline, is one of the biggest challenges facing the deskless workforce.
+The emphasis on deskbound workers, which completely overshadows the frontline, is one of the biggest challenges facing the deskless workforce.

 A great example of this was during the COVID-19 pandemic when office workers became remote workers.
 Nearly everything about that conversation was about the struggles of being a remote worker, which ultimately became the “return to work” conversation.
 But through all of that, frontline workers who were putting their lives at risk every day were hardly talked about.

 This preference for the deskbound worker permeates and impacts many other aspects of a deskless employee’s day-to-day.
 That includes:

 - Limited access to technology.
 Deskless workers might have access to shared workstation computers or kiosks.
 They often have signage in a breakroom (but we all know this cannot be the only channel for an employee to receive training and information).
 But they likely do not have a corporate email address or intranet access.
 So the two most widely used communication channels do not reach these employees.

 - Resource constraints.
 Because the deskless workforce has less access to technology and, therefore, communication, they also have fewer resources and tools to learn, develop, and do their jobs.

 - Inadequate employee benefits.
 Because of how we treat and think about non-desk workers, we often try to shortchange them.
 A common issue in restaurants, for example, is not giving these employees enough hours to even qualify for employee benefits.

 - Subpar employee experience.
 All these other factors, as well as the inherent safety risks in many deskless jobs, ladder up to a poor employee experience.